Golden Parachutes in Executive Compensation Packages

 - The agreements seem to reward failed executives for poor performance.
 In many high profile cases, an executive terminated for what can only be described as poor performance ends up receiving a veritable fortune via his or her golden parachute clause.
 This is viewed as irrational and unfair by shareholders and employees.

-- In some cases, the executive may be fired for doing something unethical and still receive a rich payout via the golden parachute clause in his/her contract.
+- In some cases, the executive may be fired for doing something unethical and still receive a rich payout via the golden parachute clause in their contract.

 Trends in Golden Parachutes